IndigoSoftwares21/sqllite_console_app_with_csharp/README.md

 # To-Do App Documentation

 ## Description
-This is a simple project DBMS project for School
+This is a simple project DBMS project for School.

 ## Features
 This To-Do App supports the following operations: